12 surprisingly high-paying part-time jobs

 Social Media Strategist: The social media expert is, as we know, a dying job title.
 This is because as businesses become more accustomed to social media, it will be less of a specialized skill and more of a common one.
 In the interim, however, Social media strategists can make some good coin.
 The job involves updating Facebook, Twitter, and other sites for companies.
 It’s unclear what it works out to per hour but people tend to charge $500-$1500 a month, so if you can score a couple of clients, you can do quite well on a part-time basis.
 Social media jobs on Workopolis.

 Computerized College Note Taker: Note takers attend classes and type notes for deaf students.
-I’m informed that at George Brown, note takers can earn $36 an hour after the first year.
+I’m informed by an acquaintance who used to do this that at one college note takers can earn $36 an hour after the first year.
 And you get to learn stuff at the same time.